avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 ### 6. Embedded Systems: Dynamically Loadable FLASH Configuration Files Larger Than RAM {#inner-dynamic-flash-config-file}

-On embedded systems with limited RAM, it is not possible to load large configuration files into RAM, and it is normally a security risk to parse the configuration file when dynamically loading it regardless of its size.
+On embedded systems with limited RAM, it is _not_ possible to load large configuration files into RAM, and it is normally a security risk to parse the configuration file when dynamically loading it regardless of its size.
 My invention allows the use of an off-line _pre-parsed_ configuration file into  object data format _without any executable code_.
-It can be dynamically loaded into FLASH memory at an address defined at load time where (1) the system architect must have mapped the FLASH memory accordingly, (2) the _C_ structure of object file must be recognized by the control program, and (3) it is extremely difficult (although not impossible) to modify the configuration for the duration of the load.
+It can be dynamically loaded into _FLASH_ memory at an address defined at load time where (1) the system architect must have mapped the _FLASH_ memory accordingly, (2) the _C_ structure of object file must be recognized by the control program, and (3) it is extremely difficult (although not impossible) to modify the configuration for the duration of the load.

 The format can be designed to support variable sized memory regions in a way that can be legally supported by the [Misra C](https://en.wikipedia.org/wiki/MISRA_C) mandated rules for safe programming design in industries such as automotive, aircraft, and medical equipment, etc. Normally _Misra C_ forbids the use of variable sized data structures.
 For example, _Misra C_ rules normally force developers to allocate space for sparse arrays, so that an array of file names would require enough space in each array element to support the longest possible file name.
-However my invention enables the array elements to be stored in a packed heap in FLASH, so that each array element is a pointer into the heap.
+However my invention enables the array elements to be stored in a packed heap in _FLASH_, so that each array element is a pointer into the heap.

 I show how the off-line pre-parser can be implemented without any executable _C_ code by taking advantage of the GCC's [designated initializer](https://gcc.gnu.org/onlinedocs/gcc/Designated-Inits.html) feature along with [Jinja2](https://jinja.palletsprojects.com/en/stable/) preprocessing.